civicrm/civicrm-dev-docs/docs/extensions/civix.md

 to make it work.
 Generally your install script belongs in an `sql/` folder in the root of your extension with a name like 'install'

-This `civix` command does not require arguements:
+This `civix` command does not require arguments:

 ```bash
 civix generate:upgrader